-- advising the Board of Administrators on risk appetite and overall risk management strategy, current and future, of the Bank and assists this management body in overseeing the implementation of the strategy by the Managing Board; - verifying, without prejudice to the tasks of the Remuneration Committee, if the incentives provided by the compensation system take into consideration the risks, capital, liquidity and the profits' calendar; - establishing and proposing for approval of appropriate limits on exposure to risks, including for crisis conditions.
+- advising the Board of Administrators on risk appetite and overall risk management strategy, current and future, of the Bank and assists this management body in overseeing the implementation of the strategy by the Managing Board; - informing the Board of Administrators regarding the significant issues and developments that could influence the Bank's risk profile; - verifying, without prejudice to the tasks of the Remuneration Committee, if the incentives provided by the compensation system take into consideration the risks, capital, liquidity and the profits' calendar; - establishing and proposing for approval of appropriate limits on exposure to risks, including for crisis conditions.

-The Risks' Management Committee meets whenever necessary, but at least three times a year.
-The Risks' Management Committee had the following structure on 31.12.2018: President- Ilkorur Korkmaz; Members- Frederik Bernard (Frits) Deiters, Onur Umut.
+The Risks' Management Committee meets whenever necessary, but at least 4 times a year.
+The Risks' Management Committee had the following structure on 31.12.2019: President- Onur Umut; Members- Frederik Bernard (Frits) Deiters, Ilkorur Korkmaz.

-Within the Managing Board, on 31.12.2018, were organized and were functioning the following permanent operating committees:
+Within the Managing Board, on 31.12.2019, were organized and were functioning the following permanent operating committees: